 How quickly does Trilostane work?

-One of the great things about Trilostane is that most pet owners notice a difference in their dog’s behavior within one to two days.
-They may observe that their dog isn’t drinking quite as much water anymore.
-This also means that the dog would not be urinating as excessively either.
+One of the great things about Trilostane therapy is that most pet owners see a difference in their dog’s behavior within one to two days.
+They may notice that their dog’s thirst and urination have returned to normal.
 Some dog parents also notice that their dogs seem to pant less often than before.

-Since Trilostane is a short acting drug, most treated dogs tolerate it fairly well.
-It is also considered to be fairly safe when the veterinarian’s directions are followed closely.
+Most dogs tolerate Trilostane fairly well.
+It is a fairly safe medication, as long as the veterinarian’s directions are followed closely.
 The most common side effect of using Trilostane for dogs is nausea.
-You can usually avoid this issue by giving the Trilostane with food.
-The other common side effects include:
+You can minimize this issue by giving Trilostane with food.
+Other common side effects may include:

 - Decreased appetite